CodeKrakken/cashcow/README.md

-# CashCow
+# This is CashCow

-This is CashCow!
+Invest!

 ## Setup
 ```